 Diploma in Integrative & Transactional Analysis Psychotherapy – Working with Adults

-If you are thinking about training to be a counsellor or psychotherapist, or would like to chat to someone to find out more about what this involves, please get in touch with us at the centre.
+If you are thinking about training to be a counsellor or psychotherapist, or would like to chat to someone to find out more about what counselling and psychotherapy training involves, please get in touch with us at the centre.
 The centre has a very relaxed and welcoming atmosphere ideal for learning and we are always keen to hear from people who are considering a change of direction in their career.